Robot-Inventor/rehype-auto-ads/README.md

-# remark-auto-ads
+# rehype-auto-ads

-remark.js plugin that automatically inserts Google Adsense (and theoretically any ad service) code.
+rehype.js plugin that automatically inserts Google Adsense (and theoretically any ad service) code.

 This plugin inserts an ad code for each specified number of paragraphs.
 For example, insert Google Adsense display ad code every 5 paragraphs.